mapbender/mapbender-documentation/en/quickstart.rst

 * Proxy: If active, the service will be requested by Mapbender and not directly
 * Transparency: default is active, the source is without a transparent background if it is deactivated (getMap-Request with Transparent=FALSE)
 * Tiled: you can request a WMS in tiles, default is not tiled (may be a good choice if your map is very big and the WMS service does not support the width/height)
 * Layer ordering: Handles the order of the layers in the service.
-Can be set to Standard (reversed) and QGIS (same order).
+Can be set toStandard  (reversed) and QGIS (same order).

 **Dimensions:**